 - Pentamidine – Often used for the treatment of AIDS.

-If you’ve been reading this website for any amount of time, then you already know this — but whenever you have a patient with fluid overload, you need to recommend a diuretic (like Lasix).
+If you’ve been reading any of our materials for any amount of time, then you already know this.
+But just in case, remember that whenever you have a patient that is fluid overloaded, you should recommend a diuretic agent such as Lasix.

 The signs of fluid overload include: